rendely/phase-1-project-json-parser/PITCH.md

 - Click: for collapse/expand of a section of the JSON
 - Input: for filtering with a term
 - Keydown: for keyboard shortcuts
-- (TBD) Scroll: show the current location in the JSON data
+- Mouseover/Mouseout: show additional actions on a value

 ### Each of your event listeners should also have its own unique callback function.
 These must be added using JavaScript's .addEventListener() method